Natividad, California

 Natividad (Spanish for "Nativity") is an unincorporated community and ghost town in Monterey County, California.
 It is located 5 mi northeast of Salinas, at an elevation of 164 feet (50 m).

+History

 Natividad was named for the Rancho La Natividad Mexican land grant which included the community.
 It was the site of a significant battle of the Mexican-American War in 1846.
 A post office operated at Natividad from 1855 to 1908.
 Natividad was a bustling station for stage coaches in the 1850s until traffic was re-routed through Salinas.
 The town declined after the completion of the Southern Pacific Railroad through Salinas in 1872, and its last remaining building, a saloon, was demolished in 1964.

 The Battle of Natividad of the Mexican-American War was fought just north of the townsite.
 A historical marker commemorates the battleground.